spewil/spewil.github.io/blog_src/_posts/2018-04-13-critical-consciousness.md

 <br><br>

-[the mind-expanding ideas of andy clark](https://www.newyorker.com/magazine/2018/04/02/the-mind-expanding-ideas-of-andy-clark) -- are we all 'cyborgs'?
+[the mind-expanding ideas of andy clark](https://www.newyorker.com/magazine/2018/04/02/the-mind-expanding-ideas-of-andy-clark) -- connecting brains to environments, technology, and other brains

 <br><br>